 5. Abides by Codes and Regulations

-One of the greatest advantages to hiring a qualified area contractor is their familiarity with local building codes and permit requirements.
+One of the greatest advantages to hiring a qualified contractor in St. Louis is their familiarity with local building codes and permit requirements.
 These codes and regulations vary for each city and town and can change from year to year.
 A contractor who is up-to-date on the rules that apply to your neighborhood is worth his or her weight in gold during the planning of your remodel.

 Looking at a contractor’s past projects shows the quality of their work, but it also indicates how many years of industry experience they have.
 Longevity often implies financial stability, reliability, and expertise.